dclfbk/LTSBikePlan/README.md

 ## Deployment (production, Ubuntu + nginx)

-For a real deployment that also keeps itself up to date (rather than the local `npx http-server` dev setup above), `deploy/` and `scripts/setup_server.sh` provision an Ubuntu box that serves `web/` via nginx and rebuilds the national tileset on a weekly timer:
+For a real deployment that also keeps itself up to date (rather than the local `npx http-server` dev setup above), `deploy/` and `scripts/setup_server.sh` provision an Ubuntu box that serves `web/` via nginx and rebuilds the national tileset incrementally, every 2 hours:

 1. `sudo scripts/setup_server.sh [deploy_root]` (default `/opt/stressinbici`) - installs apt build dependencies, builds `tippecanoe` and installs `pmtiles` from their upstream releases (neither is in Ubuntu's apt repos), clones the repo, and creates the `.venv` with `requirements.lock.txt` + `requirements-geo.lock.txt` + `pip install -e .`.
 Safe to re-run for updates (`git pull` + reinstall).
-2. `deploy/nginx-stressinbici.conf` - nginx site config for `web/`, with `.pmtiles` served ungzipped (gzip breaks the byte-range reads the PMTiles client relies on) and short, distinct cache lifetimes for tiles/data vs. HTML/JS so both a weekly data rebuild and a code deploy (`git pull`) become visible without a manual cache purge.
+2. `deploy/nginx-stressinbici.conf` - nginx site config for `web/`, with `.pmtiles` served ungzipped (gzip breaks the byte-range reads the PMTiles client relies on) and short, distinct cache lifetimes for tiles/data vs. HTML/JS so both a data rebuild and a code deploy (`git pull`) become visible without a manual cache purge.
-3. `deploy/ltsbikeplan-rebuild.service` + `deploy/ltsbikeplan-rebuild.timer` - a systemd timer running `scripts/build_italy_map_cron.sh` weekly (off-peak; a full run visits ~107 province and can take several hours).
+3. `deploy/ltsbikeplan-rebuild.service` + `deploy/ltsbikeplan-rebuild.timer` - a systemd timer running `scripts/build_italy_map_comuni_cron.sh` every 2 hours.
+Each run only processes one incremental batch of comuni (`LTSBP_COMUNI_BATCH_SIZE`, default 150) - the full ~7893-comune pass takes many runs over several days, not one long weekly one, since network centrality in `compute-lts` scales with graph size and per-comune batches keep it fast.
 Each file's header comments have the exact install commands.

 Code updates (new features/fixes) are a separate step from data rebuilds: `git -C /opt/stressinbici/LTSBikePlan pull && sudo systemctl restart nginx` picks up `web/` changes; re-run `scripts/setup_server.sh` if `pyproject.toml`/the lockfiles changed too.